daleao/sdv/Modular Gameplay Overhaul/Modules/Weapons/README.md

 * **Slick Moves:** Swinging a weapon while running will preserve the player's momentum, causing them to drift in the direction of movement.
 This increases the player's mobility and makes combat feel more fast-paced.

 * **Auto-Selection:** If enemies are nearby, players can optionally choose a weapon to be equipped automatically.

+* **Novelty Special Effects:** This module additionally adds tons of immersive details to weapon sound and visual effects, like changing the Lava Katana swipe to a fiery effect, and adding colors and particles to Galaxy and Infinity weapons.

 ## Compatibility